Consumer medicine information

 • avoid direct skin-to-skin contact of the area with other people (e.g. kissing) until the cold sore has healed.

-Tell your pharmacist or doctor as soon as possible if you do not feel well while you are taking FAVIC FOR COLD SORES.
+Tell the doctor or pharmacist as soon as possible if you or your child do not feel well while you are taking CHEMISTS' OWN FAVIC FOR COLD SORES.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.